QueraTeam/django-qsessions/README.rst

 ============

-Please note that if your system is in production and there are lots of active sessions using another session backend, you need to migrate sessions manually.
+Please note that if your system is in production and there are lots of active sessions using another session backend, you need to migrate them manually.
+We have no migration script.

 (1) First, make sure you've `configured your cache`_.
 If you have multiple caches defined in
     ``CACHES``, Django will use the default cache.
 To use another cache, set ``SESSION_CACHE_ALIAS``